AndresJoseTadeo/network-project-portfolio-ajtadeo/GNS3 Projects/Dual ISP Failover/try.md

   -	Automatic ISP failover
   -	VLAN-based Internet traffic distribution

-The design uses MLSW as the internal Layer 3 switch and R1 as the Internet edge router.
+I designed the network to use MLSW as the internal Layer 3 switch and R1 as the Internet edge router.
 The two ISP connections provide redundancy so that Internet connectivity can continue if either ISP becomes unavailable.

 ## Devices Used